2022 Data Backup Best Practices for Businesses

 No matter how robust you think your cybersecurity is, all businesses are vulnerable to data breaches; without a good backup strategy, these incidents might even result in data loss.

 When this happens, you will have no choice but to put your operations on hold for at least 16 days.
-According to recent statistics, this is the average downtime duration a cyber-attack can cause.
 Worst case scenario, when the company data is retrieved–if it ever gets retrieved–it will take roughly six months for SMBs to shut down entirely due to the massive financial loss.

-Indeed, that’s a risk no one would be willing to take.
+That’s a risk no one should be willing to take.
 This is why all businesses must have a comprehensive backup plan and a disaster recovery scheme to go with it.

-At ITS, we help hundreds of organizations safeguard their data by implementing efficient business continuity and backup solutions fit for their type of business.
-In this article, we listed down all the best practices for backing up data to avoid data loss that can be a major cost to you and your business.
+At Intelligent Technical Solutions (ITS), we help hundreds of organizations safeguard their data by implementing efficient business continuity and backup solutions fit for their type of business.
+In this article, we’ll answer your questions about:

 So, what causes data loss?

 Awareness is the first step in prevention.
-Hence, you must know the factors that may bring forth data loss to be able to counteract such activities.
+Hence, you must know the factors that may bring forth data disasters to be able to counteract them.
+Here are five of the most common causes of data loss:

 7 Rules even the most Basic Backup Disaster Recovery Plan should follow